BadrChoubai/CS-Resources/docs/index.md

 - [SQL Bolt](https://sqlbolt.com/) - Interactive SQL lessons to learn SQL from your browser without the need to set it up on your own machine.

-### The Community
+### Community Resources

+The Computer Science Department at MSU Denver has their own Discord Channel:
+- [MSUD Computer Science Discord Channel](https://discord.gg/kCMAQBgv9S)

+### Local-First Online Communities

+- [Colorado Tech Community](https://coloradotech.community/) - A new space for the massive and amazing community of Rocky Mountain techies.
-- [Denver Devs](https://www.denverdevs.org/) - A Slack channel dedicated to Denver's tech community.
+- [Denver Devs](https://www.denverdevs.org/) [deprecated] - A Slack channel dedicated to Denver's tech community.
 Focused on helping each other find jobs, solve problems, make friends, and much more.
-- [MSUD Computer Science Discord Channel](https://discord.gg/kCMAQBgv9S)